arpansahu/arpansahu_dot_me/Readme.md

-# arpansahu | Django Portfolio Website test
+# arpansahu | Django Portfolio Website

 This project is implementation for the following topics related to technologies used with Django